StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 #####HTML

 In learning all our programming languages, we'll look for patterns.
-They will be there in all the languages, but they may look different in each.
+The brain connects new things to other things it already knows.
+We will find similar things in all our languages, but they may look different in each.

 For example, **delimiters** are characters that show us the boundaries of things -- in other words, they create limits..
 We'll encounter them in different forms, depending on the language that we're using.